On January 4th, the Prime Minister announced a third, nationwide lockdown.

 The challenges presented by COVID-19 continue to affect us all, but we feel the world of fertility is much better equipped for this lockdown.
 Our familiarity with safety procedures, extended knowledge of the virus and plans to keep clinics opens in line with HFEA and government guidelines means that while fertility treatment is still different, it should continue.

-If you have any questions and would like to talk with one of us about egg donation or becoming an egg donor recipient, simply get in touch with us using the form at the bottom of this page.
+If you have any questions and would like to talk with one of us about egg donation or becoming an egg donor recipient, simply get in touch with us via the form below.